 Shannon Fellowships Up to five Shannon Fellowship awards, of a maximum of $750 each, are awarded annually to enable qualified researchers to visit the Thomas Merton Center archives at Bellarmine University in Louisville, Kentucky, or other repositories of Thomas Merton materials, such as Columbia University, Harvard University and St. Bonaventure University.
 The awards are named in honor of William H. Shannon, founding President of the International Thomas Merton Society.

-Awards must be used between July 1, 2014 and June 30, 2015.
+Awards must be used between June 1, 2021 and July 31, 2022.
 Awards will be based on a) the quality of the proposal submitted and on b) the need for consulting archival materials at the site proposed.
 Applicants must be members of the ITMS; they may join the Society at the time of application by including a check for $25, (or $40 to include The Merton Annual) made out to "ITMS", along with their proposals.
 (Membership Information) Current officers and Board members of the ITMS, as well as grant committee members, are not eligible for fellowships during their term of office.

 Applications for Shannon Fellowships must include the following:

 a detailed proposal of 500-750 words explaining the subject and goals of the applicant's research and the rationale for consulting primary sources at the Merton collection selected by the applicant.
 Applicants are strongly encouraged to demonstrate in their application that they have consulted online finding aids for the Merton Center (http://www.merton.org/Research/) or for other archival collections of Merton’s work.
 (A list of subjects of previous awardees can be found at: Previous Research Topics.)

 a biographical statement of 100-150 words providing pertinent educational, scholarly and/or professional information about the applicant.